spiceai/docs/spiceaidocs/docs/components/models/filesystem.md

 sidebar_position: 3
 ---

-To use a model hosted on a filesystem, specify the path to the model file in `from`.
+To use a model hosted on a filesystem, specify the path to the model file in the `from` field.

 Supported formats include ONNX for traditional machine learning models and GGUF, GGML, and SafeTensor for large language models (LLMs).